Types of Nightcrawler Worms: How to Identify Them

 Characteristics of a Nightcrawler Worm

 Before we discuss the types of these worms, let’s first have a quick look at nightcrawlers in general.
 While it is possible for nightcrawlers to burry at a depth of up to 6.5 feet, most of them thrive on the ground.
-They crawl on the surface at night, which is a logical explanation to their name.
+They crawl on the surface at night, which is a logical explanation for their name.

 Generally speaking, the following are some of the most common characteristics of nightcrawlers.